idoco/intergram/README.md

 ## Web Widget Usage
 To include the widget in your website:

-* Add to your webpage:

-`<script id="intergramWidget" src='http://rawgit.com/bloogram/half-intergram/master/dist/js/widget.js?settings={"chatServer":"http://localhost:3000"}'></script>`

-* Look at [demo](http://rawgit.com/bloogram/half-intergram/master/dist/demo.html) and `app.py` to see how to include the widget in your server.
+* Look at the [demo](http://cdn.rawgit.com/bloogram/half-intergram/master/dist/demo.html) and `app.py` to see how to include the widget in your server.
 Note that the demo won't work unless you have a server running on `http://localhost:3000`

+* Look at the configuration options [here](https://github.com/bloogram/half-intergram/blob/master/src/widget/default-configuration.js)

+* Add to your webpage the widget with your configuration options:

+`<script id="intergramWidget" src='http://cdn.rawgit.com/bloogram/half-intergram/master/dist/js/widget.js?settings={"chatServer":"http://localhost:3000"}'></script>`

 ## Developers Usage
 To see your code modifications in action :